mdmtk/docs/edge/source/guide/tutorials/quickstart.md

 			}
 		};

-8. In the onServiceConnected method, the onServiceConnected in the SymbolBrand helper class should also be called, which will notify this class that your application was bound to MXMS.
+8. In the `onServiceConnected method`, the `onServiceConnected` in the SymbolBrand helper class should also be called, which will notify this class that your application was bound to MXMS.
 At the end of the method, the term method in the SymbolBrand class should be called, which will unbind your application from MXMS.
 The application can also exit at this point.
-In the onServiceDisconnected method, the onServiceDisconnected method in the SymbolBrand helper class should also be called, which will notify this class that your application was unbound from MXMS.
+In the `onServiceDisconnected` method, the `onServiceDisconnected` method in the SymbolBrand helper class should also be called, which will notify this class that your application was unbound from MXMS.

 		:::java
 		// This definition is mandatory to track binding to the MXMS